lazyatom/interblah.net/soups/blog/why-is-nobody-using-refinements.snip.markdown

 The title of this presentation is “_Why_ is nobody using refinements?” and that’s a genuine question.
 I don’t have all the answers!

-My only goal is that, by the end of this, both you and I will have a better understand of what they actually are, what they can actually do, when they might be useful and why it might be that they’ve lingered in the background for so long.
+My only goal is that, by the end of this, both you and I will have a better understanding of what they actually are, what they can actually do, when they might be useful and why it might be that they’ve lingered in the background for so long.

 ## What are refinements?